-Probation agencies continued to pay less attention to supervising probationers and focused more on functions that were required by other parts of the system, like providing presentence reports for judges.
-The rehabilitation function of probation was deemphasized.
+Due to budget constraints, probation agencies were increasingly forced to pay less attention to supervising probationers, and particularly in large counties, to focus more on functions that were required by other parts of the system, like providing presentence reports for judges.
+The rehabilitation function of in some probation departments was deemphasized.
 Reduced funding and the ensuing loss of positions forced departments to scale back their front-end prevention and rehabilitation activities, leaving time only for the public-protection aspect of probation services such as monitoring and surveillance.
-This is the "baseline" where most California probation agencies were at the time Realignment was implemented in October 2011.
+This is the "baseline" where many California probation agencies were at the time Realignment was implemented in October 2011.

 But we have been here before, and our collective memories are short.
 The situation described above is not new and it is not unique to California.
 Policymakers and program planners have been trying to infuse probation and community supervision with funding and new models since the mid-1980s.
 As California embarks on its Realignment experiment, it is prudent to revisit the evidence of our last major community supervision experiment.
-It was motivated by the exact same situation as is motivating California's Realignment experiment: prison crowding, court intervention, and the promise of a better way.
+It was motivated by the exact same situation that is motivating California's Realignment experiment: prison crowding, court intervention, and the promise of a better way.